Skip to Content

 Neptune PerihelionΓ—2670,634Neptune Precession Fluctuation

-*Note: All planet perihelion periods are Fibonacci-fraction multiples of the Holistic-Year.
-Saturn’s period coincides with the obliquity cycle (H/8) and is ecliptic-retrograde.
-Venus and Neptune share the same period (HΓ—2).
+Note: All planet perihelion periods are Fibonacci-fraction multiples of the Earth Fundamental Cycle.
+Saturn’s period coincides with the obliquity cycle (H/8) and is ecliptic-retrograde; Venus is also ecliptic-retrograde (βˆ’8H/6).
 Uranus’s period coincides with inclination precession (H/3).
-Earth’s effective perihelion period (20,957 years = H/16) is the common component for calculating fluctuations of ALL planets.
+Neptune is at 2H.
+Earth’s effective perihelion period (~20,957 years = H/16) is the common component for calculating fluctuations of ALL planets.

 9. Verification